CityGrows makes it easy to continually refine your processes, because you can edit your workflow any time, even after it's launched with the public.

 Once you do, the default view from the Workflow page will be your stats/ overview view.
-Under the View tab you see the "Use Workflow" button with two options:
+You'll always see the "Start workflow" button at the top right

-- The ability to launch the process yourself (always the best first step and a good way to catch typos and other errors).
-To launch your new workflow yourself, just hit the "Start" button.
+- The ability to start the process yourself (always the best first step and a good way to catch typos and other errors).
+To launch your new workflow yourself, just hit the Start button.

-2. The link to the process so you can share it with others.
+2. The link to the workflow Start page so you can share it with others.
 We strongly recommend getting other team members to test out your workflow before you share them with the public.
-To get the link for the workflow for testing (or posting to your government's website) you can just click on the blue "copy" icon and then email it to colleagues, paste it in a chat, or add it to a website.
-That's all that's needed for a CityGrows process to be live (other than making your your Team is set up and everything is ready to go!).
+To get the link for the workflow for testing (or posting to your government's website) you can just click on the copy icon (the two little boxes) and then email it to colleagues, paste it in a chat, or add it to a website.
+That's all that's needed for a CityGrows workflow to be live (other than making your your Team is set up and everything is ready to go!).

 Most of the time it takes at least a few rounds of thinking through the Steps, the content of the workflow, and the language you're using to get it right, often because bringing a process that was on paper for a long time online creates some new opportunities.
 It's easier to have staff review applications earlier in the workflow, for example - this can be a great way to reduce errors.
 Some governments want applicants to pay early in the workflow, to makes sure staff time spent reviewing applications is covered, while others move payments to late in the workflow to ensure that a permit or license fee has been reviewed to ensure it's been accurately projected and calculated.